All Episodes

 I remember the call, but no, I didn't have a chance because it was this guy telling me all about my business.

-He was telling me how few employees I had, because it's just a radio show.
+He was telling me how few employees I had because it's just a radio show.

 Exactly.

-And there's a good example of saying how the wealthy one percent can contribute to the economy is what you're generating and and what your show is doing and how much money it generates, not for you, but what puts people to work and how much revenue flows as a result of that across the country.
+It's what you're generating and what your show is doing and how much money it generates, not for you, but what puts people to work and how much revenue flows as a result of that across the country.

 Well, what?